 Units are equipped with a three-speed blower motor.
-Two factory-selected motor speed leads are connected to the fan relay (FR) to provide automatic speed change for heating and cooling airflow volumes.
-The preselected motor speeds would normally not have to be changed in the field.
-All AHG models contain a blower "ON" time delay (BDR) as well as a post purge timer (TDR) that delays the blower turning off at the end of the cooling cycle, this improves energy efficiency.
-Terminal number 4 on the (FR) fan relay is the cooling blower speed and terminal number 6 on the (FR) is the heating blower speed.
+One factory-selected motor speed lead is connected to the fan relay (FR).
+The pre-selected motor speed would normally not have to be changed in the field.
+All models contain a blower "ON" time delay as well as a post purge timer that delays the blower turning off at the end of the cooling cycle, this improves energy efficiency.